kaido24/web3_standard/README.txt

 Web3 standard installation profile

 =============
 About
 =============
-This is Drupal 7 standard installation profile with some extra features.
+This is Drupal 7 installation profile with some features wich should help to create simple website.
+It has preconfigured Ckeditor + Media library for full html text format.
+Frontpage is set to empty (Empty front page module).
+You can set some new content from site settings or add some blocks for frontpage.

 Extra modules:
 Admin menu
 Admin views